 Italy has an age-old tradition of producing cured meat delicacies of the highest quality.
 With a versatile offer of dried meats suitable for every possible taste, it is almost impossible to set up a charcuterie board without Italian meat specialties.

-The tasty Sopressata is likely the most recognizable salami flavor and a premium cured meat that never fails to impress.
+The tasty Sopressata is likely the most recognizable salami flavor and a premium meat that never fails to impress.
 If you have never tried it, this comprehensive guide to Sopressata will help you learn everything there is to know about the indisputable king of salami.

 What is Sopressata?